| |

 partitions that is (oh btw, even then you might be able to get out of it - I'll

+get to that later) ), without risking your data.
 As an example, I just moved all my partitions from an old 9gig drive to a 18gig

 drive, including OS/2's boot partitions, one JFS partition, and half of a LVM volume